 This is how small the Runcam Split Mini is when compared to the full size Split V2.

-The 3″ build is done, It’s a bit on the heavy side, AUW is 152g. :) It’s amazing this tiny guy will be able to capture 1080p 60fps footage!
+The 3″ build is done, all-up weight is 152g. :) Even so it’s amazing because this tiny guy is able to capture 1080p 60fps footage!

-You can definitely build the quad lighter and stay under the 250g legal weight limit for drones.
-I will be using 600mah to 1000mah 4S LiPo batteries with this build.
+You can easily stay under the 250g legal weight limit for drones.
+I will be using 4S LiPo batteries between 600mah to 1000mah.

 The stack is very tight.
-I managed to get rid of the top and bottom metal standoffs and squeeze it in there.
+I managed to remove the metal standoffs on top and bottom in order to squeeze it in there.